Shamsul Haq Lone

-Shams ul Haq Lone (born 10 December 1976) is a Pakistani politician who has been a member of the Gilgit Baltistan Assembly since November 2020.
+Shams ul Haq Lone (born 10 December 1976) is a Pakistani politician who had been a member of the Gilgit Baltistan Assembly from November 2020 to November 2025.

 Political career

-Lone contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-14 (Astore-II) on the ticket of Pakistan Tehreek-e-Insaf.
-He won the election by the margin of 2469 votes over the runner up Muzaffar Ali of Pakistan Peoples Party.
-He garnered 5,354 votes while Ali received 2,885votes.
+Lone contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-14 Astore-II on the ticket of Pakistan Tehreek-e-Insaf.
+He won the election by the margin of 2,469 votes over the runner up Muzaffar Ali of Pakistan Peoples Party.
+He garnered 5,354 votes while Ali received 2,885 votes.

+His party membership was terminated on 8 September 2025.

+He joined the Istehkam-e-Pakistan Party (IPP) on 11 February 2026.

+He contested the 2026 Gilgit Baltistan Assembly election from GBA-14 Astore-II as a candidate of IPP, but was unsuccessful.
+He received 5,144 votes, placing third, and was defeated by Rana Muhammad Farooq, a candidate of Pakistan Muslim League (N) (PML(N)).